Upcoming exhibitions, talks and events taking place at Mackintosh venues across Glasgow, celebrating the life of Charles Rennie Mackintosh.

-Enjoy a 30 minute guided tour of The Mackintosh House – meticulous re-assemblage of the principal interiors from 78 Southpark Avenue (originally Florentine Terrace) the Mackintoshes Glasgow home.
-Guided Tours: tours take place from Tuesday - Friday at 10am, 10.30am, 11am, 11.30am, 12pm and 12.30pm.
-Tours operate on a first come, first served basis.
+The Mackintosh House is a meticulous re-assemblage of the principal interiors from 78 Southpark Avenue (originally Florentine Terrace) the Mackintoshes Glasgow home.
 Self Guided Visits: admission is self-guided from 1pm Tuesday - Friday and all day on Saturday and Sunday.
 Last admission 4.15pm (3.15pm Sunday).
 Please note, a maximum of 12 visitors are allowed in the house at any one time.
 NB Disruption to access to The Mackintosh House.
 From October 2017, there may be some disruption to access to The Mackintosh House.
 This is to allow for essential maintenance work.
 There may be some periods of closure.
 Please visit our website in advance of your visit.

 Location: The Mackintosh House, Hunterian Art Gallery, University of Glasgow, 82 Hillhead Street, Glasgow G12 8QQ

 Take a tour of the House ( tour groups are welcome) just telephone in advance to arrange this on 0141 353 4770 or via email to firstname.lastname@example.org.
 Bookings can be made no earlier than 6 weeks prior to your date of visit.
 There is a minimum requirement of 10 people for a guided tour.
 Groups of fewer than 10 people will receive an audio handset guide.
 Both the Art Lover's Café and the Art Lover's Shop are open daily from 10am to 5pm.

 all year round - check website for details :: 10am - 4pm

 Tours of House for an Art Lover

 Location: House for an Art Lover, 10 Dumbreck Road, Glasgow